-Step 4 – Pay the required fee.
+Step 4 – Pay the Portugal work visa fee.
 You can make an online payment or pay in cash at the embassy or consulate you apply from.

 Step 5 – Wait for the process to be concluded.
 Once a decision is reached, you will be contacted to come to pick up your visa in person or it can be delivered to you by courier service.